chris-wood/draft-arc/draft-yun-cfrg-arc.md

   - m1Commit: Element, a public key to the client secret (m1).
   - tag: Element, the tag element used for enforcing rate limiting and reuse.
   - presentationProof: ZKProof, a proof of correct generation of the presentation.
+    - challenge: Scalar, the challenge used in the proof of valid presentation.
+    - response0: Scalar, the response corresponding to m1.
+    - response1: Scalar, the response corresponding to z.
+    - response2: Scalar, the response corresponding to -r.
+    - response3: Scalar, the response corresponding to nonce.
 - m1Tag: Element, helper to validate the presentation proof.

 Outputs: